confidential-computing/governance/project-progression-policy.md

 In this case a new project acceptance proposal, as defined above, should be submitted to the TAC.

 ## III.
 Stages - Definitions & Expectations
 Every Consortium project has an associated maturity level.
 Proposed projects should state their preferred maturity level.
-There are four maturity levels under this Project Progression Policy:
+There are three maturity levels under this Project Progression Policy:

 * Incubation - projects looking for a foundation with minimal initial resource requirements;
 * Graduation - projects that are used in production; and